pappoja/eurosat/README.md

    This script will:
    - Read all `.csv` files in `nonimage_data/`
-   - Extract 2017 columns and merge them on `country`
+   - Merge country-specific variables on `country`
    - Match metadata to image files in `EuroSAT_MS/`
    - Save the final dataset to `data/`